 Because these are quality, open-ended toys and many of them are the reason my kids play independently so well.
 Good toys have a way of breeding good play.

+I do not receive commission or payment for this code – it is simply a courtesy to share it.
+Expires 12/31/21.
 Valid for one-time use in stores or online.
 Limit one coupon per customer.
 Not valid on items with shipping restrictions.
 Other exclusions may apply.
-See http://bit.ly/39YALq3 for details.
+Visit bit.ly/3bbUXIj for details.

 When I first started out as a teacher in 2007, Lakeshore was my one-stop-shop for all my classroom supplies.
 I wouldn’t buy supplies anywhere else.
 Now that I’m a Mom, Lakeshore is my one-stop-shop for toys – birthday presents, day-to-day life, one-of-a-kind finds.
 My kids’ Christmas lists are always full of Lakeshore wants.